jitensinha98/Angular_CRUD_Operation/README.md

 #### <ins>app.component.ts</ins>

+This is the function for a button click event that will open a modal popup form to enter details.

 ![alt text](https://github.com/jitensinha98/Angular_CRUD_Operation/blob/main/Documentation-images/app.component.ts/showform.PNG)

+This is the function for a button click event that will open a modal popup form with row data in input textbox for the purpose of Updating.

 ![alt text](https://github.com/jitensinha98/Angular_CRUD_Operation/blob/main/Documentation-images/app.component.ts/edit_val.PNG)

+This is the function for a button click event that will perform deleting of specific object from the Datasource object array.

 ![alt text](https://github.com/jitensinha98/Angular_CRUD_Operation/blob/main/Documentation-images/app.component.ts/delete_val.PNG)

 #### <ins>modal-component.component.ts</ins>

-This is the function for a button click event that will open a modal popup form to enter details.

 ![alt text](https://github.com/jitensinha98/Angular_CRUD_Operation/blob/main/Documentation-images/modal-component.component.ts/submit.PNG)